muellerberndt/sabre/README.md

 # Sabre

 Minimum viable [MythX](https://mythx.io) client.
-Compiles and analyzes a single Solidity smart contract.
+Compiles a single Solidity smart contract and sends it to MythX API for security analysis.

 ## Usage